vindarel/abelujo/doc/dev/editors.rst

 Starting with version 24 Emacs has an official package manager:
 `package.el` (we already had el-get and it still works).
-But you won't go long if you don't activate the MELPA repository: see http://wikemacs.org/wiki/MELPA
+But you won't go far if you don't activate the MELPA repository: see http://wikemacs.org/wiki/MELPA

 Now to install a package::